 Life Cycle

 Males release sperm directly into water.
 Females downstream siphon sperm into the gill chamber, where eggs are fertilized.
 Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish.
-This species uses smallmouth bass, green sunfish, bluegill, and others.
+This species uses smallmouth and largemouth bass, green sunfish, bluegill, crappie, walleye, and several others.
 The tiny mussel eventually breaks away and floats to the bottom of the stream, and the cycle repeats.

 Human Connections